nim-ka/aoc_n64/README.md

 # Super Mario 64

-This is a disassembly of Super Mario 64.
+This is a decompilation of Super Mario 64.

 It builds the following rom(s):